 Archaeolink Prehistory Park is for sale for a fraction of the price it took to build.

-A failed multi-million-pound tourist attraction in Aberdeenshire is back on the market one year after being sold to a mystery buyer.
+A failed multi-million-pound tourist attraction in Aberdeenshire is on the market one year after the land was sold to a mystery buyer.

 Archaeolink Prehistory Park at Oyne near Insch cost £4 million to build, before seeing a further £2.5m of funding from Aberdeenshire Council.

-Now, the site of the abandoned project is available for less than 4% of what it cost to open – with offers of £150,000 invited.
+Now, the abandoned building is available for a fraction of what it cost to open – with offers of £150,000 invited.

 Shepherd Chartered Surveyors is in charge of the listing, which is also available for lease as a “unique development opportunity”.